Utu rēhitatanga kurī

 Pay in person at our customer service counter.

-All dogs registered for the first time must be microchipped within 2 months of registration.
+A puppy must be registered by the time they're 3 months old.
+When registered for the first time (except working farm dogs) they must be microchipped within 2 months of registration.

-How do you want to receive your annual invoice?
+Tell us how you prefer to receive your annual invoice

-Tell us your preference to receive your annual dog registration invoice and any communication regarding registration.
-Do you prefer email or post?
-Complete the form to tell us.
+Do you prefer to receive your annual dog registration invoice and any communication regarding registration by email or post?

 If you or your dog's details have changed, please let us know as soon as possible.
-A change may include:
+A change includes:

 • change of owner for the dog